 Vanderbilt Lives is an annual publication of creative nonfiction essays by Vanderbilt undergraduates.
 We accept submissions of nonfiction essays that discuss, demonstrate, or celebrate the diversity and breadth of experiences of students’ lives both before and during their years at Vanderbilt.
 These essays may be written for a class or outside of class.
 We welcome original nonfiction from any current Vanderbilt undergraduate.

-We are no longer accepting submissions for the Spring 2019 issue.
-Any submissions will be considered for the Spring 2020 issue.
+We are now accepting submissions for the Spring 2020 issue.

 Vol 2 (2019): I know these things to be true 04-03-2019

 We would like to thank the authors for their brilliant ideas and stories.
 As editors, we have had the privilege of sharing the smiles, laughs, and sadness of so many different people, all from so many different worlds.
 Yet all the same, there are truths that unite us: learning, loss, incompleteness, fulfilment.
 An acceptance of life as it stands now, but a hope that we can better the world so that others will not have to hurt in the same way.
 Our main concern this issue has been with the personal truths that define our worlds, and how we grapple with the truths that cause pain or discouragement.
 All of the essays in this issue have this forward energy.